 There are many ways of making a delicious cup of quality loose leaf tea.
 Luckily for us, the methods required to brew the perfect cup have been meticulously studied over the past centuries.
-Listed below are the 5 main methods of brewing loose leaf teas.
+Listed below are the 5 most popular tea brewing methods for loose leaf teas.

 1. Gong Fu Cha

 Gong fu cha is the traditional Chinese tea ceremony.
 Concentrated amounts of tea leaf brew in small vessels for a short period.
 Depending on the tea, the same tea leaves will usually be re-steeped over ten times.